 In the Town hall square was the Christmas market with each stall selling gingerbread, little decorations and glögg, heated up wine and spices.
 After voluntarily giving up my half of the glögg to Nick I spotted the train… not a normal train but a Christmas train!

 After dragging Nick over he agreed to go on with me, how we would regret it.
 Take one christmas train, cobbled streets and finish with potholes and it hurts.
 With every bump in the road it was down and up with a clunk.
 Once you looked past the bumps every 2 minutes, the train ride was really interesting as it took you round most of the streets in Old Town.
 It was a great way to see some of the streets we just wouldn’t have had time to see.

 The second day bought another early start to head over to Helsinki.
 Being just a little way across the water we felt it was too good a chance to miss a day in Finland.

-Helsinki blog post available 28th June.
+Read my Helsinki blog post here.

 Back on the ferry, back to Tallinn, we enjoyed a small dinner, which was so good.
-Being a meal on a ferry we didn’t know what to expect or have high expectations but it was so tasty, I just had a mushroom pasta and chilli chicken.
+Being a meal on a ferry we didn’t know what to expect or have high expectations but it was so tasty, I just had a mushroom pasta and Nick had chilli chicken.